Tokyo Station Exterior

 I greeted my friend Adrian and he showed me his town and all the various things.
 Various things such as the giant Don Quixote or “Donkey” as it's also known as by locals.
 The Don Quixote is basically the Walmart equivalent in his town and it has pretty much everything he ever needs so is basically his second home away from home.

 I needed a dairy fix so I settled on a Kirin Milk Tea.
 My first dairy fix for the day.
 Only 108 yen.

 For lunch I had yet another Tsukumen dish from the local noodle shop and this dish was really filling.
 I regretted ordering the medium size and shoud've gone for the smaller one considering my breakfast.

 After lunch we headed of for a short drive through the countryside to check out Mt Nasu.
 Because of the time of year, we opted not to go hike up but just drive to a significant point, the Lover's lookout.
 Temperature outside was -4 degrees and it was really breezy.
 I dreaded the thought of what Hokkaido must be like considering I'd be there in less than a weeks time.
 There was indeed snow outside and picking it up revealed how powdery it was.
 Almost like scooping air.

 Driving down was a bit risky considering the snow on the road but we managed alright.
-The next stop was a local sports camp/park where visitors could enjoy seeing farm animals, go horseback riding, archery, ride dilapidated miniture trains, sample dairy products from the farms in the area and other miscellaneous things.
+The next stop was a local sports camp/park (Senbonmatsu Ranch) where visitors could enjoy seeing farm animals, go horseback riding, archery, ride dilapidated miniture trains, sample dairy products from the farms in the area and other miscellaneous things.

 There was however the thing we came for in this cold weather, and that is the ice cream parlour.
 I ordered the local specialty.
 A sembyoku soft-serve cone.